dxu/dough/README.md

 ## Examples

-You can find a few examples [here](https://github.com/dxu/pew-examples), though these are currently POC's.
+You can find a few examples under the `docs` folder, though these are currently POC's.